 — Entitlements: Replaces traditional Medicare for people now under 55 with a government subsidy to buy health insurance on the open market, and calls on both the president and Congress to address Social Security without offering specifics.
 The plan would repeal Obamacare but preserve more than $700 billion in the health care law's cuts to Medicare providers over a decade.

 — Taxes: Calls for an overhaul of the tax code but does not increase revenue, except through economic growth.
 The plan incorporates more than $600 billion in tax increase enacted in January.

-— Reduces government borrowing by $1.85 trillion over the next decade with roughly equal amounts of spending cuts and tax increases but does not produce a balanced budget.
-Over the next decade, the proposal reduces domestic spending by $500 billion and defense spending by $240 billion.
+— Reduces government borrowing by $1.85 trillion over the next decade with roughly equal amounts of spending cuts and tax increases; does not produce a balanced budget.

-— Taxes: Calls for an overhaul of the tax code that generates $923 billion in additional revenue over the next decade by closing loopholes in the tax code that benefit wealthy Americans and big corporations.
+— Taxes: Calls for an overhaul of the tax code that generates $975 billion in additional revenue over the next decade by "closing loopholes" in the tax code that benefit wealthy Americans and big corporations.

-— Alan Simpson and Erskine Bowles, who co-chaired Obama's deficit committee in 2010, updated their deficit-reduction plan in February, calling for $2.4 trillion in deficit reduction over the next decade.
+— Erskine Bowles and Alan Simpson, who co-chaired Obama's deficit committee in 2010, updated their deficit reduction plan in February, calling for $2.4 trillion in deficit reduction over the next decade.
 About three-fourths of the savings would come from spending cuts and the rest — about $600 billion — would come from tax increases.

 — Entitlements: Reduces payments to Medicare and Medicaid providers, increases premiums for high earners, and adjusts benefits "to account for population aging," which means raising the Medicare eligibility age, now 65.
 The proposal would also reduce annual cost-of-living adjustments, or COLAs, for Social Security by adopting a new measure of inflation.